-As you began reading this article from The Athens Banner, Wednesday Morning, June 20, 1906 and those surrounding it, you, I hope become very angry.
+As you begin reading this article from The Athens Banner, Wednesday Morning, June 20, 1906 and those surrounding it, you, I hope become very angry.
 Please read to the end.

-But if read to the end, you found The Hon.
-William Fleming was an opponent of racist voter supression.
+If read to the end, you found The Hon.
+William Fleming was an opponent of racist voter suppression.

 He warned against the awful situation,

 He thought white supremacy must fail, because the people would reject ignoble fraud.

 He was mistaken; Supremacism has delivered us a completely fraudulent government.

 Exploring historical artifacts is ReVif's foundation.
 From this basis, ReVif creates original art of our current shared situation.

 ReVif's True Stories Historical Romances will soon be available at Barnes & Noble, Amazon and other booksellers.